-SECTION B. Application of a baseline and monitoring methodology
+SECTION B. Application of a baseline and monitoring methodology component of a large scale project activity:

 B.1.
 Title and reference of the approved baseline and monitoring methodology applied to the small-scale project activity:

 The approved baseline and monitoring methodology is: